Wander Monet’s gardens and more in Giverny, France

-Last updated on August 1st, 2024
+Last updated on May 20th, 2026

-Some links in this post may be affiliate links that pay me a small commission if you use them to reserve a room, rent a car, or purchase goods or services.
-You don’t pay anything extra, but it helps keep this website running.
-To learn more, review this website’s policies and disclosures.
+I use links to improve your experience using this website.
+Some may be affiliate links that pay me a small commission if you use them to book a room, rent a car, or purchase goods or services.
+You don’t pay extra, but it helps keep this website running.
+To learn more, see my policies and disclosures.

 Wandering Monet’s gardens and home in Giverny